 A good way to think about mixing plaster is by comparing it to making a cake.
-To get the best result, you need to use the right ingredients, equipment and techniques…
+To get the best result, you must use the right ingredients, equipment and techniques…

-Once you’ve mixed your plaster, you don’t have a lot of time to use it.
-It will set within 5 to 45 minutes, depending on the temperature and other conditions in your work area.
-You need to have everything ready to start plastering, as soon as your plaster’s mixed.
+Once you’ve mixed your plaster, you don’t have much time to use it.
+It will be set within 5 to 45 minutes, depending on the temperature and other conditions in your work area.
+You need to have everything ready to start plastering as soon as your plaster’s mixed.

 Before you start mixing, make sure the surfaces to be plastered are fully prepared.
 They must be clean and primed with PVA.
 You’ll also want to protect the wider room where you’re going to plaster with dustsheets or tarpaulin.
 This is a messy job!